Sudokusteeez/System-Resource-Monitor/README.md

 # System-Resource-Monitor
 The System Resource Monitor is a Python-based project designed to provide users with real-time insights into their system's performance and resource utilization.
-By monitoring CPU, memory, and disk usage, the monitor enables users to identify potential performance bottlenecks and security threats.
-By tracking resource expenditure and monitoring bandwidth consumption, it helps to detect anomalies that could indicate the presence of malware or threat actors.
+By monitoring CPU, memory, and disk usage, the monitor enables users to identify potential anomalies where performance bottlenecks and security threats could be present.

 Languages & Programs Used: Python, Visual Studio Code, PSUtil & Time Libraries